slushpool/stratumprotocol/stratum-extensions.md

  - **extension-parameters** (required, *Map of (String -> Any)*)

-Each extension code provide a namespace for its parameters and extension return values.
+Each extension code provides a namespace for its parameters and extension return values.
 By convention, extension parameter names are formed from extension codes by adding "." and parameter name.
 The same applies for the return values, which are transfered in a map